sushinpv/vscode-extension-react-mvvm-generator/README.md

 ## Release Notes

 This is the first and early release of React MVVM Generator extension.
+### 0.0.2

+Added support to create a component
+Added support for Functional component with Child option
 ### 0.0.1

 Added support to create a component